Career Limiting Moves (CLMs) Every Marketer Must Avoid

-To succeed in your Marketing career, you must hit deadlines, know your business, be open with communication, take control of your brand, be able to use feedback, and then listen to the experts around you, before you decide.
-If you do not nail these behaviors, you will eventually annoy someone enough to get rid of you.
-You’ve likely heard of CLM’s, also known as “career-limiting-moves.”
-These six behaviors are non-negotiable CLM’s, and if you miss them continuously, you will be gone.
-Fix these.
+To build a successful marketing career, you have to hit deadlines, know your business cold, stay open with your communication, take control of your brand, use the feedback you get, and listen hard to the experts around you before you decide.
+Miss these behaviors, and you will eventually annoy someone enough that they get rid of you.
+You have likely heard the term CLMs, short for Career Limiting Moves.
+The six below are the non-negotiable ones.
+Keep missing them and you will be gone, no matter how good the rest of your work is.

-For many Marketers, these could be a blind spot.
-You could be amazing in all other aspects of your job.
-And when one of these brings you down, you will be left wondering what happened.
+For a lot of marketers, these sit in a blind spot.
+You can be excellent at everything else in the job.
+Then one of these brings you down, and you are left wondering what happened.

-The career limiting moves that will hold you back
+The six career limiting moves that hold marketers back

 Never look out of control or sloppy.
-Marketers have enough to do, so if you begin to miss deadlines, things will stockpile on each other.
-Do not be the one who tries to negotiate extensions continually.
-That might work with a University essay.
-But in the real world of Marketing, there are no real extensions; just missed opportunities.
-If you miss one, two, or three, your behavior will be viewed as a pattern.
-I went to school with someone who always asked the prof for a deadline on everything.
-The professor always said yes.
-And she thrived in school.
-Yet, never made it in marketing.
-In my 20 years in Marketing.
-I have never asked for an extension.
+Marketers already carry too much, so once you start missing deadlines, the work stockpiles on top of itself.
+Do not become the person who keeps negotiating extensions.
+That worked on a university essay.
+In the real world of marketing there are no extensions, only missed opportunities.
+Miss one, then two, then three, and your behavior reads as a pattern.
+I went to school with someone who asked the prof for an extension on everything, and the prof always said yes.
+She thrived in school and never made it in marketing.
+In my 20 years in marketing, I never once asked for an extension.

-Avoid getting caught off-guard with questions that you cannot answer, such as profit (sales, growth, margins, spend) market share and your sales forecasts.
-Make sure you are asking the questions and carrying forward the knowledge.
-I was lucky in that I grew up a baseball stat geek, so I could easily remember every number on my business.
-I was never the type of manager who openly tested people for the sake of it.
-But, when I have 15 brands, and you only have one brand: how do you think if I felt when I knew your numbers better than you did?
-It is your job to know your business and your numbers.
+Avoid getting caught off guard by questions you cannot answer: sales, growth, margins, spend, market share, and your forecasts.
+Ask the questions yourself and carry the numbers forward in your head.
+I grew up a baseball stat geek, so remembering every number on my business came easy.
+I never tested people for sport.
+But when I ran 15 brands and you ran one, how do you think it landed when I knew your numbers better than you did?
+Knowing your business and your numbers is your job, and nobody is going to do it for you.

-There should be no surprises, especially with your boss.
-Keep everyone aware of what’s going on.
-If something could go wrong, make sure everyone knows.
-When you communicate upwards, always have the situation, implications, options, and then quickly followed by an action plan of what to do with it.
-And when something does go wrong, have a plan ready in place, action items laid out, before your boss says, “We need a plan.”
+There should be no surprises, especially for your boss.
+Keep everyone aware of what is going on.
+If something might go wrong, make sure people know early.
+When you communicate upward, lead with the situation, the implications, and the options, then move fast to a recommended action plan.
+When something does go wrong, walk in with the plan already built and the action items laid out, before your boss ever says the words “we need a plan.”

 Take your brand knowledge to new heights with our Beloved Brands playbook